adilazhar/what_todo/README.md

-# 📝 What To Do : Minimalistic To-Do App
+# 📝 What To Do: Minimalistic To-Do App

 Welcome to the Minimalistic To-Do App!
 This app is designed for simplicity and ease of use, helping you manage your tasks effortlessly.